 A ski bag is also required.
 No skis will allowed to be stored in the wax room without a ski bag.

 Does the school have ski equipment that I can use?

 The team has a very limited number of skis available for rent.
 Priority will be given to first year skiers and foreign exchange students.
 Most skiers will have to buy their own skis and virtually everyone will need to buy their own pair of ski boots.
-Submit an equipment rental form form at the Kick-Off Meeting on November 14th.
+Fill out the equipment rental form form by December 14, 2020.

 What’s the difference between skate and classic skis?

 Skate and classic skis are designed specifically for their designated technique with the main difference being the amount of flex and torsion of the skis.
 The main visual difference between the skis is that a skier’s classic skis will be longer than their skate skis.